 Economic Partnership Agreement (EPA)

-The ACP countries and the EU have long and preferential trade relations that date back to the Treaty of Rome (1957) and are now governed by the Cotonou Agreement.
 Provisions on economic and trade cooperation are an integral part of the Cotonou Agreement, particularly stressing that development strategies and economic and trade cooperation are complementary and that efforts undertaken in each area must be mutually reinforcing.

 In order to enhance the contribution of trade to development, the ACP States and the EU agreed to overhaul their trade relations previously based on non-reciprocal trade preferences granted by the EU to ACP exports.
 These new economic integration agreements are WTO-compatible and designed to progressively remove trade barriers and to enhance trade-related cooperation.
 As a result, the EU is negotiating interim Economic Partnership Agreements (EPAs) with the ACP regions engaged in a regional economic integration process.